Nick

 zoom onwards at 50mph it's really a fair cop, isn't it?

-a cross-party result in Watnall: requests made for several
+Also, a cross-party result in Watnall: requests

 years by me and by Conservative Cllr Philip Owen for speed cameras